developersdigest/llm-api-engine/README.md

 - 🚀 Instant API Deployment
 - 📊 Structured Data Output with JSON Schema validation
 - 💾 Redis-powered Caching and Storage

+## Architecture

+The LLM API Engine is designed with flexibility in mind:

+1. **API Builder**: The Next.js application serves as the builder interface where you create and configure your endpoints.
+2. **Consumable Endpoints**: Once created, your API endpoints can be deployed and consumed anywhere:
+   - Cloudflare Workers (documentation coming soon)
+   - Vercel Edge Functions
+   - AWS Lambda
+   - Any platform that can handle HTTP requests

+This decoupled architecture means you can:
+- Use the Next.js app solely for endpoint creation and management
+- Deploy your consumable endpoints separately for optimal performance
+- Scale your API consumption independent of the management interface

 ## Tech Stack